deeheber/danielle-heberling-dot-xyz/content/blog/aws-amplify-auth/index.md

 So it is taking in the form data, using Amplify to confirm the user’s email address via the conformation code and signing in the user if successful.
 You can then verify if a user is signed in via props at the route level if you’d like.
 In this case, I arbitrarily named it `isAuthenticated` and redirected the user to the root path.

 The complete docs for using the Auth feature of Amplify can be <a href="https://aws-amplify.github.io/docs/js/authentication" target="_blank" rel="noopener noreferrer">found here</a>.
 We’ve only scratched the surface in this post, so go forth and explore the all of the different features that Amplify has to offer.
 I’ve found it has a very nice declarative syntax and is very readable for folks who are new to a codebase.
 For building further on your React-based serverless applications, I highly recommend Stackery for <a href="https://www.stackery.io/product/" target="_blank" rel="noopener noreferrer">managing all of your serverless infrastructure</a> backed up by seamless, git-based version control.

+>Note: This post was originally published on https://www.stackery.io/